Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-07-01-ssh-tricks.md

 ---
 title: SSH Tricks
 topics: [Logging In, Tunneling, One-Off Commands]
-description: Description for SSH tricks
+description: Amazing things you can do with SSH
 ---
 # SSH Tricks